Wessex Water: Key people

 Ruth Jefferson has been chief executive of Wessex Water since October 2024.
 Colin Skellet was the chief executive from 1988 to 2024; he continues as group chief executive with overall responsibility for all YTL's UK activities.
 Skellet was appointed OBE in the 2012 Birthday Honours for services to business and to the WaterAid organisation.
+As of 2026, Andy Pymer is the chief financial officer.

 Francis Yeoh, a long-serving director of YTL Corporation and currently the executive chairman of the conglomerate, is non-executive chairman of the board of Wessex Water.